2026/03 – Grayways

 Overview

-• Routes would be GPS-mapped and recognized as official NYC bikeways.
+• Routes would be GPS-mapped and recognized as official NYC bike routes

-• Speed limits for all vehicles would be capped at 15 mph.
+• Speed limits for all vehicles could be capped at 15 mph

 These are not radical ideas; they are widely used tools that calm traffic, improve safety, and make streets more accessible for everyone.